aminboui/Prepio-kiro-hackathon/SUPABASE_SETUP.md

-# Supabase Setup Guide for FixorAI
+# Supabase Setup Guide for Prepio

-This guide will help you set up optional progress tracking for FixorAI using Supabase.
+This guide will help you set up optional progress tracking for Prepio using Supabase.

 ## 🚀 Quick Setup